iobear/dashgoat/README.md

 ## PagerDuty

-You can forward events to PagerDutys diffrent tecnical services depending on hosts + services, tags and severity, there is also a catch all.
+You can forward events to PagerDutys different technical services depending on hosts + services, tags and severity, there is also a catch all.
 <br />Minimum config, catch all:
 ```yaml
 pagerdutyconfig: